MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ```
 Please note that if the manufacturing string token is not programmed by external programming tool before, the debug output will be NULL which indicates the manufacturing string is NULL.
 <font color=red><b>Question</b></font>: Can the Manufacturing tokens be accessed through the basic token APIs?
-<font color=red><b>Hint</b></font>: Please back to the section [Accessing Manufacturing Tokens](#accessing-manufacturing-tokens) for getting the answer.
+<font color=red><b>Hint</b></font>: Please back to the section [Access the manufacturing Token](#3221-accessing-manufacturing-tokens) for getting the answer.

+***

-# 4. Conclusion
+# 5. Conclusion
-We hope you enjoyed the Non-volatile data storage Lab, and understood the implementation provided by Silicon Labs, they are [NVM3, SimEEv1/SimEEv2 and PS Store](#how-does-silicon-labs-implement-the-non-volatile-data-storage).
+We hope you enjoyed the Non-volatile data storage Lab, and understood the implementation provided by Silicon Labs, they are [NVM3, SimEEv1/SimEEv2 and PS Store](#23-how-does-silicon-labs-implement-the-non-volatile-data-storage).
 Also, you should have learned how to create and access the basic token, as well as how to access the manufacturing token.

 For more information on Non-volatile data storage and Tokens, please refer to the following documentations.
 [UG103.7: Non-Volatile Data Storage Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-07-non-volatile-data-storage-fundamentals.pdf)